 Your other choice, the second fork in the road, is to set to work to resolve the conflict as soon as possible.
 It means taking the initiative to set things straight, to clear the air, and to restore the relationship.
-It requires courage to restore and rebuild a relationship – regardless of which side of the fence you're on.
+It requires courage to restore and rebuild a relationship—regardless of which side of the offense you’re on.
 It also takes time, patience, trust, and maybe even some tears.
 But the benefits of a restored relationship far outweigh the effort involved.

-We call this second step "closing the loop" on relational offenses.
+We call this second step “closing the loop” on relational offenses.
 Your hurtful words or actions open the loop by introducing pain.
 It is important to close that loop as soon as possible to deal with the pain and return the relationship to harmony.
 Closing the loop is forgiving love in action.
-It's the biblical pathway to confronting offenses, resolving conflicts, and healing hearts.
+It’s the biblical pathway to confronting offenses, resolving conflicts, and healing hurts.
 This is God’s way to restoring mutual acceptance and intimacy in the wake of misunderstanding and pain.
-Closing the loop through forgiving love is a vital component in divorce-proofing your marriage.

 “You have tested my thoughts and examined my heart in the night.
 You have scrutinized me and found nothing amiss, for I am determined not to sin in what I say.”
 (Psalm 17:3)

 “The commandments of the Lord are right, bringing joy to the heart.”
 (Psalm 19:8)

 “May the words of my mouth and the thoughts of my heart be pleasing to you, O Lord, my rock and my redeemer.”
 (Psalm 19:14)

 “I have hidden your word in my heart, that I might not sin against you.”
 (Psalm 119:11)

 How do you prepare your heart for closing the loop through forgiveness?
 Here are several important steps: